"Two bamboo, two bamboo!" River sang. "That's another point for me."

 "Then stay where you are!"

 Inara had been sitting beside her client, Sir Bontriumph, when all hell broke loose.
 He shoved her down and under the game table, covering her with his body as he pulled his gun.
 Jack Leland and his women were down there as well, the man with his fancy walking stick leveled towards the door.
-The Chinese lady had pulled a handful of diamond studded star shaped pendants off her necklace with one hand and pulled her garter dagger with the other and was holding it like a gun.
-Nyota, startlingly, also had a gun in one small hand, and a hair-pin stiletto in the other, with elflocks falling from her formerly elegant up-do.
+The Chinese lady had pulled a handful of diamond studded star shaped pendants off her necklace with one hand and her garter dagger with the other and was holding the latter like a gun.
+Nyota, startlingly, also had a gun in one small hand, and a hair-pin stiletto in the other, with elf locks falling around her face from her formerly elegant up-do.
 Since Companions never go to a client armed, (what was Nyota thinking?)
 Inara herself was barehanded - though not exactly helpless.